 Sleeves were designed to make shoulders appear larger in order to slim the waist and hips.
 Sleeve styles included puffs, ruffles, caplets, and flutters.
 Wide collars were also used to visually inflate the upper chest and shoulder area.
 Sleeves on 1930s house dresses were almost always short, ending on the mid-upper-arm or higher for flutter and cap sleeves, and the longest sleeves ended at the elbow.
 Smocks (apron shirts), which were worn over a woman’s house dress for particularly dirty work, often had long sleeves.

 Dresses for housework boasted larger armholes to allow more freedom of arm movement.
 Some house dresses had simple, straight, wide-cut shirt-sleeves with a cuff.
 These simple cuff sleeves were practically non-existent in other less casual thirties fashions.
 It was a common service uniform trim as well, especially with contrasting white cuffs and collars.
 Unlike the squared shoulder of the mid 1940s, the sleeves of the ’30s often puffed up above the top of the shoulder.

 1930s House Dress Necklines

 Necklines of house dresses were very high by today’s standards: shallow V-necks, square necklines, high button up fold over collars, or small scoops.
-Collars were often trimmed with white ruffles, ric-rac or binding.
-The reversible wrap “hooverette” dress had a shallow V-neck, shawl collar, and usually trim with ruffles on the neckline and wrap.
+Collars were often trimmed with white ruffles, rick-rack, or binding.
+The reversible wrap “hooverette” dress had a shallow V-neck, shawl collar, and were usually trimmed with ruffles on the neckline and wrap.
 Some necklines mimicked the straps of a pinafore apron.

 1930s House Dresses- Bodice: